Kodevalsky/OS-Project/README.md

 # OS-Project
-A project made for Operational Systems on Uni
+A project made for Operating Systems on Uni